solana-turbin3/Q3T_Sol_Kwdila/secret-hitler/README.md

-# Solana Game Preset
+# Secret Hitler Board Game
+This is an on chain implementation of the popular board game secret hitler.
+It provides functionality for players to play the game according to the official rules found in ``Secret_Hitler_Rules.pdf``.

+It takles the issue of innactivity by providing insentives for players to kick out innactive players instead of using a server or a cron job found in ``program/src/eliminate_lpayer.rs``.

+Role assignment and deck shuffling are to be implemented off chain with a rust server to keep critical secret game data hiddent.
+This could be implemented using ZKPs on chain to eliminate the need of a server in the future.

+the program has been tested using the solana-test-validator with TS and some tests using rust and solana-program-test crate which allow for forwarding the slot.

-This game is ment as a starter game for on chain games.
+This game is ment as a starter game for on chain games which have off chain elements.
-There is a js and a unity client for this game and both are talking to a solana anchor program.
+There will be a js client for this game that is talking to a solana anchor program.

-This game uses gum session keys for auto approval of transactions.
+This game will use gum session keys for auto approval of transactions.
 Note that neither the program nor session keys are audited.
 Use at your own risk.

-# How to run this example

-## Quickstart

-The unity client and the js client are both connected to the same program and should work out of the box connecting to the already deployed program.

 ### Js Client